Top 10 Hottest Photos Of Julianne Hough On Instagram

 “I wanted to do something where I was free,” she said.

-More recently, the America’s Got Talent judge, who just wrapped her debut season on the panel of NBC reality competition, stunned audiences with a blunt, chin-skimming bob and plunging red flitter dress that showed off her figure during the show’s finals.
+More recently, the America’s Got Talent judge, who just wrapped her debut season on the panel of NBC reality competition, stunned audiences with a blunt, chin-skimming bob and plunging red glitter dress that showed off her figure during the show’s finals.

 It seems no matter what Julianne Hough does, she makes headlines—and she has the jaw-dropping Instagram posts to prove it.

-Hough plugged the AGT finale with a come-hither, black and white, topless photo.
+Hough plugged the AGT finale with a come-hither, black-and-white, topless photo.
 In the caption, she even acknowledged her thirstiness with the half-naked shot.

 Last month, Hough was on fire as she posed in a plunging, metallic wrap dress.
 She already has two Dancing with the Stars mirrorballs, but that gigantic, glittery ball behind her looks like a goal.